novuhq/novu/docs/docs/platform/step-filter.md

 ## On Filter

-- Filter notifications based on the 'payload' field: You can specify a list of keywords or values that the 'payload' field must match in order for the notification to be delivered.
-  This is useful if you only want to receive notifications that contain certain information.
+- On payload: You can specify a list of keywords or values that the 'payload' field must match in order for the notification to be delivered. his is useful if you only want to receive notifications that contain certain information.

-- Filter notifications based on the 'subscriber' data: You can specify which subscribers or subscriber should receive the notification.
-This allows you to send notifications to specific individuals or groups rather than all subscribers.
+- On subscriber: You can filter which subscribers receive notifications based on subscriber information.
+This means that you can send notifications to specific individuals or groups rather than all subscribers..

-- Filter notifications based on the 'webhook' field: You can use this feature to provide information about subscribers from a specific webhook and use that information to filter the notification flow.
+- On webhook: You can use this feature to provide information about subscribers from a specific webhook and use that information to filter the notification flow.
 For example, if your webhook returns a field indicating whether a subscriber is currently online, you can use this field to send notifications only to online subscribers.

 ### Steps to set filter